 The Board of Directors appointed an independent consultancy office to implement the internal control systems with regard to Tamdeen Real Estate Company's groups and departments.
 This office is a consultancy party reporting to the Audit Committee and to the Board directly.
 The office submits regular reports to review and assess the internal control systems in force in the company.
-Accordingly, the Audit Committee reviews the work of the Audit office and discusses its reports to submit the same to the Board.
+Accordingly, the Internal Audit Officer shall work with the Audit Committee to review the work of the Audit Office and discuss its reports for submission to the Board of Directors